 A patient, analytical mind is invaluable in finding solutions that others might miss.
 Like an auditor who checks nothing has slipped between the cracks, someone who is naturally analytical can help squeeze the most out of current and potential opportunities.

 To work effectively, an analytical person relies on evidence and measurement tools.
-Businesses that haven’t previously invested in this area, or that have a history of secrecy around key insights, might want to reconsider their approach so their analytical employees are able to work more effectively.
+Businesses that haven’t previously invested data analytics, or that have a history of secrecy around key insights, might want to reconsider their approach so their analytical employees are able to work more effectively.

 Through talent mapping, HR can make sure their organisation has a good spread of analytical skills across the workforce.
 HR can also help by promoting secondments, moving analytical skills to where they’re most urgently needed in the business.
 Sometimes it might simply be a case of matching a one-off problem with the right problem solver – HR, with their knowledge of the workforce is well placed to do this, too.